Club: Vancouver Whitecaps FC | Opening: 1983 | Capacity: 54,320 seats

 BC Place had been built to serve as a home for the BC Lions of the Canadian Football League and the Vancouver Whitecaps, who then still played in the North American Soccer League.
 However, one year later this league ceased to exist and soccer disappeared from the stadium.

 Most characteristic feature of the stadium back then was its air-supported domed roof, the world’s largest of its kind.
-It however got replaced during an extensive renovation which took place in 2010 and 2011.
+It however got replaced during an extensive renovation which took place between 2010 and 2011.

-This renovation, which came at a price of CAD$ 563 million, also included a general upgrade of seats and facilities, as well as the installation of a centre-hung video board.
+This renovation, which came at a cost of CAD$ 563 million, also included a general upgrade of seats and facilities, as well as the installation of a centre-hung video board.
 The domed roof got replaced by a retractable roof in the style of Frankfurt’s Commerzbank Arena.